DogFoxX/tunein-gui/README.md

     - The app will convert bmp, jpg and png images file to a compatible DXT5 DDS file
 - Set Radio ID, Name
 - Choose Force options
-    - Global Default will omitt the `<force>` tag to keep it in line with The Crew's default
+    - Global Default will omit the `<force>` tag to keep it in line with The Crew's default
     - Global Value **(RECOMMENDED)** will set a value to all `<force>` tags in each `<song>`
     - Per Track Value will let the user set `<force>` to each track manually
 - Add Tracks: pulls meta data if available